circleci/circleci-docs/jekyll/_cci2/contexts.md

               context: org-global
     ```

-## Moving a Repository that Uses a Context
+### Moving a Repository that Uses a Context

 If you move your repository to a new organization, you must also have the context with that unique name set in the new organization.

 ## Restricting a Context

 CircleCI enables you to restrict secret environment variables at run time by adding security groups to contexts.
 Only organization administrators may add *security groups* to a new or existing context.
 Security groups are defined by GitHub teams.
-If you are using CircleCI Server, LDAP groups can also be used to define security groups.
-After a security group is added to a context, only members of that security group who are also CircleCI users may access or use the environment variables of the restricted context.
+If you are using CircleCI Server with LDAP authentication, then LDAP groups also define security groups.
+After a security group is added to a context, only members of that security group who are also CircleCI users may access the context and use the associated environment variables.

 Organization administrators have read/write access to all projects and have unrestricted access to all contexts.